 Between June 22 and 24, Saudi authorities detained Professor Al-Fassi, who has been a prominent activist in the reform movement.
 Professor Al-Fassi had recently obtained her driver’s license and, before being detained, publicly announced her plans to celebrate the pending lifting of the ban.
 As of this report, public information regarding Professor Al-Fassi’s situation, including when she may be released or appear in court, is unavailable.

-Scholars at Risk is concerned about the detention of a scholar in apparent retaliation for nonviolent exercise of the rights to freedom of expression and freedom of association — conduct that is expressly protected under international human rights instruments including the International Covenant on Civil and Political Rights, to which Saudi Arabia is a party.
+Scholars at Risk is concerned about the detention of a scholar in apparent retaliation for nonviolent exercise of the rights to freedom of expression and freedom of association — conduct that is expressly protected under international human rights instruments including the International Covenant on Civil and Political Rights.
 State authorities have a responsibility not to interfere with these rights, so long as they are exercised peacefully and responsibly.
 Detentions aimed at limiting such activity undermine academic freedom and democratic society generally.